BSidesSF/bsidessf.github.io/_pages/sponsors.md

 <center>
   <p>
-    If you have an idea for a sponsorship type you don't see listed, please reach out with your idea
+    If you have an idea for a sponsorship type you don't see listed, please reach out with your idea.
   </p>
 </center>